KTH/style/apps/style-web/src/pages/en/styles/spacing.md

 ### How to use

-For components with clear boundaries, use both `--space-inner-inline` and `--space-inner-block`:
+For components with boundaries (a border or a background), use both `--space-inner-inline` and `--space-inner-block`:

 ```scss
 .button.primary {